Tools & setup

 Copy, adapt, send.

-Ready-to-use templates for the most common tasks a champion faces.
+Ready-to-use templates for the most common tasks an advisor faces.
 Each one has been tested in pilot planning.

 Communication

 The exact email to send to professionals in your community.
 Copy it, fill in the blanks, and send.
-Available on the mentors page.
+Available on the guides page.

 Planning